defnotandyroo/focusrr_repo/README.md

 minimalistic productivity app.

-contains all of the features you'd ever need, which is to say, not many.
+contains all of the features you need, and nothing you don't.

-download the html file, not the other one lol
+download the one that says download lol